What does contingent mean?

 How do you prevent this from happening?

-When meeting with realtors to sell your house, you’ll want to make sure they know how to vet an offer.
 By doing so, they can find out how much money the buyer has.

 If the buyer only has enough for their down payment and closing costs, your agent should explain the pros and cons of accepting an offer that includes an appraisal contingency.